jdeames/jdeames.github.io/_pages/about.md

 ---

 The world is round so that friendship may encircle it.
 So said visionary Pierre Teilhard de Chardin.
 Allegedly.

-True or not, it's a sentiment I love.
+It's a sentiment I love.

 That quote attributed to the philosopher <a href="https://www.britannica.com/biography/Pierre-Teilhard-de-Chardin">Pierre Teilhard de Chardin</a> came from an old wise woman who told me many stories of de Chardin.
 She knew him in the 1950s.
-Neither is alive today so I can't confirm it.

 The quote hung on my old WordPress blog—about fountain pens, ink, and notebooks—for over fourteen years.